sspaeti/listmonk-rss/README.md

 ## Contributing

-Contributions are welcome, but noz guarantee that I will react.
+Contributions are welcome, but no guarantee that I will be able to act on it.
 I use this mostly for my own purpose.
+My advice would be to fork it and use adjust it to your needs.

+## Contact

+You may want to subscribe to [my blog](https://blog.heuel.org) 😃.